 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2015, New Hampshire collected $6.1 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average New Hampshire taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, New Mexico collected $8.6 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average New Mexico taxpayer can afford this level of taxation.

-As shown in Chart 1, New Hampshire’s state and local tax burden (tax collections divided by private sector personal income) was the second lowest in the nation for FY 2015 at 10.8 percent—or -25 percent below the national average of 14.4 percent.
+As shown in Chart 1, New Mexico’s state and local tax burden (tax collections divided by private sector personal income) was the fifth highest in the nation for FY 2015 at 18.8 percent—or 31 percent above the national average of 14.4 percent.

-As shown in Chart 3, New Hampshire’s 10.8 percent tax burden is greater than these combined industries: construction (6.1 percent), educational services (2.4 percent), real estate and rental and leasing (1.5 percent), utilities (0.6 percent), and farming (0.1 percent).
+As shown in Chart 3, New Mexico’s 18.8 percent tax burden is greater than these combined industries: retail trade (7.7 percent), construction (6.7 percent), manufacturing (3.4 percent), and utilities (1.1 percent).